firehol/website/content/guides/when-firehol-runs.md

 hostname, or an invalid argument to some parameter that gets passed to iptables as-is.

+When in fast activation mode
+:   FireHOL uses `iptables-restore` to install your new firewall in one go.
+    This is very quick and does not need to clear down your existing firewall before adding updated rules.

+    This mode is the default in version 3.x, optional in version 2.x and not available in version 1.x.

+When not in fast activation mode
+:   Rules are inserted by `iptables` commands one a a time.
-It is important to understand that **by default, during the run of the generated iptables script** (including the possible restoration of the old firewall), **FireHOL allows all traffic to reach its destination**.
+    **By default** during this process (including the possible restoration of the old firewall), **FireHOL allows all traffic to reach its destination until the firewall is activated**.

+    The two-way checking of packets means any rogue connection will be instantly severed once the firewall is active.

-This has been done to **prevent a possible lock-out** situation where you are SSHing to the server to alter its firewall, and suddenly you loose the connection.
-To **control this behaviour**, set the <%= html_to('ACTIVATION_variables','/keyword/manref/firehol/variables-activation')
+    This has been done to **prevent a lock-out** situation where you are SSHing to the server to alter its firewall, and suddenly you loose the connection.
+To **control this behaviour**, set the <%= html_to('ACTIVATION_variables',
-%>.
+           '/keyword/manref/firehol/variables-activation')%>.

+    This mode is the default in version 2.x and not available in 1.x.

-Note you can still can lock yourself out if your new firewall doesn't allow the connection.
+Note you can still can lock yourself out if your new firewall denies your connection after it is loaded.
 To prevent accidents when updating remote firewalls consider using the [try](/firehol-manual/firehol/) command to start the firewall.

 If no error has been seen, FireHOL deletes all temporary files generated and exits.